 Forgive me, but I’m laughing so hard I can hardly write this.
 I just saw the results of a Dunkin’ Donuts survey of 4,700 U.S. professionals and learned that writers and editors are near the top of the list of people who depend on coffee to get them through their workday.
+A nice cup of joe, from a virtuoso coffee grinder, to get their creative juices flowing.
 Scientists and lab technicians head the list, followed by marketing and public relations professionals, education administrators, and then editors and writers.

 There are fifteen professions in the list, and so this puts writers right up there near the top.
 I found this funny because I just finished writing a book entitled Coffee: Nectar of the Gods . . .
 Or Dangerous Brew? which makes the same point, namely that many writers find coffee a boost to their creative output.